UPDATED JUL 24, 2020

 You know what they say: you’re only one cycling class away from a good mood.
 And if you don’t think that’s what they say, you’ve clearly never been in the saddle at a high-energy studio.
 So, clip into a bike at one of the best indoor cycling classes in Toronto.

 Now touting locations in downtown, Uptown, and Summerhill, this studio features a high-energy class with Top 40 dance tunes and disco ball lighting that will make you feel like you’re shakin’ it at the club.
 There’s also a free weight portion halfway through the class to tone your arms and shoulders for a true full-body workout.

-CycleBar Leaside is one of only two Canadian locations of this American chain, and it doesn’t disappoint.
+CycleBar Leaside is one of only a few Canadian locations of this American chain, and it doesn’t disappoint.
 Decked out in state-of-the-art sound equipment, there’s a massive video screen behind the instructor (dubbed a “CycleStar”) that displays riders’ scores and encourages friendly competition.
 Classes typically incorporate weights into the workout but use three- or six-pound weighted grip bars instead of free weights for an added challenge.

 Rocket Cycle is sleek indoor cycling at its most high-tech.
 Hate being in front?
 Or love the rush of leading the pack?
 You can book your bike number online so you’re always sure to have your favourite spot.
-Just make sure you check in before class using wall-mounted iPads to avoid any late starts.
-And if you’re new to the studio, you can take advantage of the new rider deal (a five-class pack for $50!).
+Just make sure you check in before class using the wall-mounted iPads to avoid any late starts.
+And if you’re new to the studio, you can take advantage of the new rider deal (a five-class pack for $105!).
 Get ready to fall in love with this cardio and strength ride.

 Taking up an uber-trendy space on West Queen West, this grunge-inspired spot prides itself on being friendlier and more inclusive than some of the other big name studios.
 Classes incorporate strength training and offer a much appreciated cool towel service at the end.
-But what riders rave most about are the killer themed playlists (available on Spotify), including Thug Life, Soca Spin, and, of course, Man Crush Monday rides with playlists featuring popular male artists, like our boys The Weeknd and Drake.
+But what riders rave most about are the killer themed playlists (available on Spotify), including Thug Life, Soca Spin, and, of course, Man Crush Monday rides with playlists that feature popular male artists, like our boys The Weeknd and Drake.
 It’s called 6IX Cycle, after all.

 Originally launched in Vancouver, this Lower Ossington studio cranks up the tunes and dims the lights in a dark, candlelit room, making for a groovy, yet challenging, ride that emphasizes choreography and proper technique.
 Choose a classic 45-minute ride when you’re tight on time or from a list of rotating themed rides (think Backstreet Boys vs. Spice Girls) when you need a little pick-me-up.
 Classes end with a mini-meditation to set your “intention” for the rest of the day, be it mental, physical, or professional.